LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

               * a *tuple* of iteration space objects, and
               * one or more lambda expressions representing portions of the loop kernel body.
-          * The ``RAJA::expt::launch`` method is templated on both host and device policies to create an execution space for kernels.
+          * The ``RAJA::expt::launch`` method is a template on both host and device policies to create an execution space for kernels.
-            By templating for both host and device, the launch method enables run-time selection of running on the host or device.
+            Since both host and device poilices are specified, the launch method can be used to select at run-time whether to run a kernel on the host or device.
 Algorithms are expressed inside the execution space as nested loops using ``RAJA::loop`` methods.
               * Hierarchical parallelism can be expressed using the thread and thread-team model with ``RAJA::expt::loop`` methods as found in programming models such as CUDA/HIP.